vcaramba/companies_bankruptcy_prediction/README.md

 Areas: finance, econometrics.

+To run the notebooks from Docker:
+- docker-compose build
+- docker-compose up

 Goals:
 1. select top-10 most significant features that lead to the more accurate prediction results;
 2. compare decision-tree based, NN, SVM, and kNN models performances;